rockettheme/docs/Docs/joomla/basic/how_to_edit_template_text.md

 1. Open en-GB.tpl_rt_(template name).ini at:
 `<Joomla Root>/templates/rt_(template name)/language/en-GB/(various).ini` The exact name of the file varies by template, though it should be the only **.ini** file in the folder.

 2. Change the lower-case text in the listed settings.
-We've outlined an example below.
+We have outlined an example below.

 ~~~
 TEXT_SIZE="Text Size"